HITECHCRIME/HC_OVERVIEW/README.md

 > Interface is king; nothing kills an ambitious multiplatform effort faster than a clunky point of entry." -Jessica Clark

-## Paradigms
+## Hitech Crime Storytelling Paradigms

-- content must be unique
+- **content must be unique**

 Rather than repeating the information on different platforms, use different parts of a story to match a platform’s strength and maximize user experience.

-- seamless point of entry
+- **seamless point of entry**

 Because audience engagement is central to this form of storytelling, make sure whichever platform you’re using gets readers to interact in a very simple way.

-- make partner connections
+- **make partner connections**

 Can't do it alone if the projectspan is large.

-- keep it cost-effective
+- **keep it cost-effective**

 > “You can incorporate transmedia in a low-cost way, like introducing social media as a way to extend the story.
 It depends on your goals and what you’re trying to achieve.”

-- the story is the most important
+- **the story is the most important**

+> Transmedia journalism is designing a project to unfold across multiple media in an expansive rather than repetitive way.
+In the movie and music industries much of a transmedia story may be told in a film or on an album.
+But a series of interconnected stories or pieces of context may be told through games, comics, novels, Web media, fan fiction and even amusement parks.
+Those other pieces expand rather than repeat the story.

+> A Story World: A transmedia project explores a space that contains multiple characters who can each tell multiple stories.
+It’s a space that you can draw a border around, like Batman’s Gotham City or that galaxy far far away.
+In journalism this could be a physical space like a neighborhood, a social space like a community, or an issue space like immigration or climate change.
+It could also be an ongoing beat topic, like state government.

+> Media Forms: The interconnected stories from that world take advantage of the different forms media can take.
+These include text, audio, video, game and interactive forms, graphic nonfiction, physical artifacts, lectures and many others.
+These ‘languages’ tell stories in unique ways.
+Stories from our world should use the media form that best fits the way an individual story in our world should be told.
+Nearly any media form can tell a good journalistic story if we use our usual forethought and ethical rigor.

+> Media Channels: Those forms can all be distributed in multiple ways.
+Text, for example, can be published by newspapers, magazines, the Web, or even sidewalk chalk and sky writing.
+These are media channels, or connection points with an audience.
+As we take advantage of the media forms above, we want to take advantage of the many ways we can reach varying audiences.
+For example, regular newspaper readers differ from gamers in where and how they can be found.
+Here we decide who it is important to reach, and place media to find those audiences.
+Journalism options include various print media, television, radio, museums, lectures, game consoles, public projections, billboards or any other means for the stories to be seen.
+Nearly any media channel could be used to tell a journalistic story.
+Websites and mobile apps are powerful channels as they can display many of the forms listed above.
+But they are each only single media channels with particular audiences.
+They alone don’t answer all our needs.

+> Partnerships: Few organizations exist that have the skills to produce many media forms and have access to many media channels.
+This requires teamwork between skilled producers of different media forms as well as cooperation between the owners of various media channels.
+Each partner would gain from the work or distribution of the others.

-> “By telling interconnected stories we can embrace the nuance and complexity that exists in any story world,” Moloney wrote.
-“Through multiple forms we can engage the different parts of our story-loving brains.
-By distributing them across varying channels we can target the audiences that really matter.”
+> What it Creates: By telling interconnected stories we can embrace the nuance and complexity that exists in any story world.
+Through multiple forms we can engage the different parts of our story-loving brains.
+By distributing them across varying channels we can target the audiences that really matter.

 ## RELEASE can consist of:
 - album release (audiovisual/physical/digital)